MainaMwangiy/MainaMwangiy/README.md

 -->
 I am a Software Engineer from Nairobi, Kenya.
 I am currently working at Stream4Tech.
 I mainly work with ReactJS & VueJS frameworks for FrontEnd development and JavaScript & Python for BackEnd Development.
 Database proficiency in MySQL, Postgre SQL & MongoDB.
 I utilize these technologies to develop software systems and improve the existing ones.

-🌱 I'm currently learning TypeScript & NextJS to improve my skills in JS frameworks and Libraries.
+🌱 I'm currently learning C# and buliding awesome solutions with it.

 👯 I’m looking to collaborate on projects that want to bring change to the world in a positive way.
 Projects that will make the lives of Earthians better 😄.